 Experience from decades of practice from all over the world in both tiny companies with tiny projects, as well as in some of the worlds largest companies and projects, is carefully incorporated through a relentless vision of excellence, farsightedness, clarity, efficiency, practicality, and simplicity.

-Kai Gilb, coach -managers, -product owners and -development teams, he lectures, develop and run workshops, he is writing a book - ‘Evo – Evolutionary Project Management & Product Development.’, he writes papers, develops online training workshops, is consulting worldwide, he assists project managers and teams during the projects startup, middle, delivery and maintenance phases and is called in to save projects that have gone astray.
+Kai Gilb, coach -managers, -product owners and -development teams.
+He lectures, develop and runs workshops.
+He is writing a book - ‘Evo – Evolutionary Project Management & Product Development.’
+He writes papers, develops online training workshops, is consulting worldwide.
+He assists project managers and teams during the projects startup, middle, delivery and maintenance phases and is called in to save projects that have gone astray.

 Kai has a drive to simplify (getting rid of nice but not critical information) and to purify the methods (distinguishing one idea from another).
 He is a keen observer of 'life' (the methods should reflect what is, not make its own reality) and logical.
 With this drive and mindset, he is continuously improving the methods.

 Kai Gilb was teaching Agile project management long before the term existed (example: in 1993 teaching large corporations, like Ericsson and Nokia, working on large projects (like mobile phone base stations and networks) to divide their projects into weekly cycles of value delivery.
 Today dividing the projects up into cycles is the norm, but the norm is to do it in regards to the solutions, and not the value.
 Today, Kai Gilb is in the Agile forefront of changing peoples minds, motivating and teaching people on how to focus on delivering value (quality, improved, enhanced, better systems) as viewed by stakeholders.